Option 1 is a good way to bring rents up to market, if you are eligible. Option 1 is divided into Option 1-A and Option 1-B.

 General Eligibility Requirements for Option 1-A and 1-B

 - Management’s most recent Management and Occupancy Review (MOR) rating is “Satisfactory” or above

 - A physical inspection score from the Real Estate Assessment Center (REAC) of 60 or above with no unresolved Exigent Health and Safety (EHS) items

 - All Financial assistance Subsystem (FASS) findings need to be closed or under a HUD-approved corrective action plan

-- Project owner must be either a) a profit-motivated or limited distribution entity; b) A housing authority occupying the status of a “public body corporate and politic” under the state legislation under which it was created; c) A limited partnership with one or more nonprofit general partners or a sole general partner that is wholly owners and controlled by one or more nonprofit entities; or d) a limited liability company with one or more nonprofit managers or nonprofit managing members or a sole manager or managing member that is wholly owned or controlled by one or more nonprofit entities.
+- Project owner must be either a) a profit-motivated or limited distribution entity; b) A housing authority occupying the status of a “public body corporate and politic” under the state legislation under which it was created; c) A limited partnership with one or more nonprofit general partners or a sole general partner that is wholly owners and controlled by one or more nonprofit entities; d) a limited liability company with one or more nonprofit managers or nonprofit managing members or a sole manager or managing member that is wholly owned or controlled by one or more nonprofit entities; or e) Non-profit owned projects that meet one of the three criteria under Option 1-B can qualify for Mark-Up-To-Market.
 In the case of a proposed sale, this requirement must be met by the purchaser.